billnewrevel/VentureThemeMods/README.md

 Exampe:

-For product handle chronic-zone-hooded-sweatshirt, which is a hoodie, I also want to display a t-shirt and long sleeve t-shirt on the hoodie's product page.
+For product handle *chronic-zone-hooded-sweatshirt*, which is a hoodie, I also want to display a t-shirt and long sleeve t-shirt on the hoodie's product page.
 So I need to add product handles for both the t-shirt and long-sleeve t-shirt to the hoodies meta data.
 So the hoodies meta data will look like the following - note there will be 2 meta data entries because we want to relate 2 products:

 | Namespace        | Key             | Value Type | Value                  |
 |:-----------------|:----------------|:-----------|:-----------------------|
 | related-products | handle-1        | string     | chronic-zone-long-sleeve-t-shirt     |
 | related-prodcuts | handle-2        | string     | chronic-zone-short-sleeve-unisex-t-shirt |

-Now for product handles chronic-zone-long-sleeve-t-shirt and chronic-zone-short-sleeve-unisex-t-shirt, add similar meta data.
-For exmple, product handle chronic-zone-long-sleeve-t-shirt should look like the following:
+Now for product handles *chronic-zone-long-sleeve-t-shirt* and *chronic-zone-short-sleeve-unisex-t-shirt*, add similar meta data.
+For exmple, product handle **chronic-zone-long-sleeve-t-shirt** should look like the following:

 | Namespace        | Key             | Value Type | Value                  |
 |:-----------------|:----------------|:-----------|:-----------------------|